OpenSTEF/openstef/docs/README.md

 - `conf.py`: defining settings
 - `Makefile` and `make.bat`: not exactly sure, we use defaults
 - `index.rst`: Define the index of the final documentation
 - `requirements.txt`: requirements needed for building documentation.
-This is more than the package itself
+This is more than the package itself needs.
+I tried using the higher-level package requirements.txt but couldn't manage
-- `ktpbase`: empty ktpbase implementation so other python modules do not give an exception when imported
+- `ktpbase`: empty ktpbase implementation so other python modules do not give an exception when imported.

 Running locally, documentation html files are generated but not added to gh-pages:
 `pip install docs/requirements.txt`